What is Lithium Polymer Battery

 Unlike NiCad or NiMh; LiPo’s have no “memory effect”.

 In short, Li-Po cells provide high energy storage density to weight ratios.
 They also give us a consistent voltage output, are capable of safe fast discharges, have quick recharge times, and can be configured in an endless variety of voltages, capacities, shapes, and sizes.

 These benefits are important in any RC model, but for airplanes, helicopters, and quad/multi-rotor they are the reason electric flight has become so popular.

 Face it, electric RC cars and RC Boats have been around for decades, but it wasn’t until LiPo battery technology arrived on the scene that electric planes, helicopters, and quad/multi-rotor started showing up and are now surpassing gas, turbine, and even nitro in terms of power to weight ratios.

-There are a few downsides with LiPo batteries however; once again proving there is no perfect RC power solution (yet).
+There are a few downsides with LiPo batteries, however; once again proves there is no perfect RC power solution (yet).

 RC Li-Po Battery Cons